Amit88k/Nagarro-Todo-List_Project/README.md

 #### res-error
 This package adds a super flexible res.error() method to express that logs an error and sends the correct JSON response to the client (https://www.npmjs.com/package/res-error).
 #### install : $ install res-error --save

+#### nodemon
+Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
+Perfect for development (https://nodemon.io/).
+#### install : npm install -g nodemon

+## Installing
+run the appa using the command : node index.js or nodemon index.js run the app in browser as : localhost:4000

+## Built With
+* [JavaScript](https://www.javascript.com/) - full-fledged dynamic programming language
+* [Nodejs](https://nodejs.org/en/) - The web framework used
+* [Express](https://expressjs.com/) - Node.js web application framework
+* [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.
+* [HTML](http://html.com/) - standard markup language for creating web pages and web applications.
+* [AJAX](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) - a set of Web development techniques using many Web technologies on the client side to create asynchronous Web applications.

+## Authors
+* **Amit Khandelwal**

+## Acknowledgments

+* Thanks to [Ankit Malik](https://github.com/malikankit) sir for his guidance.